Covid: US and allies promise one billion jabs for South East Asia

 The talks on Friday were the group’s first at a leaders’ level, and Mr Modi said “vaccines, climate change, and emerging technologies” were all on the agenda.

-“The four countries have agreed to a plan to pool their financial resources, manufacturing capabilities and… and logistical strengths so as to ramp up the manufacturing and distribution of Covid-19 vaccines,” Indian Foreign Secretary Harsh Vardhan Shringla said.
+“The four countries have agreed to a plan to pool their financial resources, manufacturing capabilities and… and logistical strengths so as to ramp up the manufacturing and distribution of -19 vaccines,” Indian Foreign Secretary Harsh Vardhan Shringla said.

 The Quad group is often regarded as a counterweight to China’s growing assertiveness in Asia, and comments from the four leaders after the meeting appeared to take indirect aim at Beijing.
 All nations pledged to defend a “free and open” continent.